robfatland/greenandblack/README.md

 This repo uses GitHub **pages**.
 This README is within the [**`gh-pages`** branch](https://github.com/robfatland/greenandblack/tree/gh-pages).
 There is also a [main branch](https://github.com/robfatland/greenandblack/tree/main).
+The actual documentation is [here](https://robfatland.github.io/greenandblack/).
-A table of linkontents follows but is likely wildly inaccurate.
+A table of linky-contents follows but is likely wildly inaccurate.

 - Retro-customize `bash` and `vi`: Just green on black and a simple prompt